EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: Experiments

 \subsection{De novo Design}

-\textbf{\ours~achieves accurate molecular geometries.} The metrics is shown in Tab.~\ref{tab:main}.
+\textbf{\ours~achieves accurate molecular geometries.} The metrics is shown in Table~\ref{tab:main}.
 For intramolecular validity, the quartiles of the strain energy of molecules generated by \ours~are all within single-digit or double-digit values, significantly outperforming the baseline, as shown in Fig.~\ref{fig:top1_bond_len_angle}.
-In addition, Fig.~\ref{fig:other_len}, \ref{fig:other_angle}, \ref{fig:other_torsion}, further demonstrate that \ours~can accurately capture the common patterns of bond length, bond angle, and torsion angle distributions observed in the CrossDock2020 dataset.
+In addition, Fig.~\ref{fig:other_len}, \ref{fig:other_angle}, \ref{fig:other_torsion}, further demonstrate that \ours~can accurately capture the common patterns of bond length, bond angle, and torsion angle distributions observed in the CrossDock dataset.
+Intermediate-state analysis shows that molecules generated by \ours~form chemically meaningful prototypical structures at an earlier stage, with better synchronized refinement between coordinates and topology; for further details, refer to Appendix~\ref{sec:intermediate_states}.